browsly/browsly-downloads/README.md

 ### [Report a Browsly Installation or Release Issue](https://github.com/browsly/browsly-downloads/issues/new)

-Do not publish passwords, API keys, private workflow data, access tokens, or confidential files in a public issue.
+Do not publish passwords, API keys, private workflow data, access tokens or confidential files in a public issue.

+---

 ## Frequently Asked Questions